Engineering

 to Production.

 We don't just produce prototypes and leave you to figure out the next step.
-Through our associated manufacturing company, we support the transition from a working FDM print to higher-volume production, including injection moulding and vacuum forming.
+For injection moulding we design the mould tool; the steel mould itself is made by a specialist tooling supplier, and your parts are moulded by our associated manufacturing company on their machines - we don't cut tooling steel in-house.
+We support the same transition from a working FDM print to higher-volume injection moulding and vacuum forming.

 Same team.
 Same CAD files.
 No re-briefing.
-No design intent lost in handoffs.
+The design intent stays with your engineer throughout.

 01 · FDM Print